 SEMICOLONS ARE USED TO SEPARATE RELATED CLAUSES OR PHRASES

 They join two independent clauses if there is no coordinating conjunction

 (for, and, nor, but, or, yet, so)

-    I do not like to sew; I made fleece blankets for birthday presents.
+I like to make gifts; I made fleece blankets for birthday presents.

 they are used before a conjunctive adverb